SkyWox/vista/README.md

 ### Step 2: Set required env vars

+1. Enable sudo for the entire shell `sudo -s`
 1. Copy `envs-example.sh` to `envs.sh` and fill in all the required values.
 1. Run: `. ./envs.sh` - NOTE: You NEED the initial `.`